tanayp327/CSP-fastpages/_posts/2023-02-08-AP-safe_computing.md

 * After a Virus or being compromised by Phishing it is advised to review all of you PII vulnerabilities.

 ## Blog Post Reflection:
 1. Describe PII you have seen on project in CompSci Principles.
+     I have seen multiple projects that ask for some sort of personal information through the creation of accounts.
-1. What are your feelings about PII and your personal exposure?
+2. What are your feelings about PII and your personal exposure?
+     I believe that PII are an important aspect of our internet activities.
+Most of our web services rely on such PII’s for providing us with the best quality and experience.
-1. Describe good and bad passwords?
+3. Describe good and bad passwords?
 What is another step that is used to assist in authentication.
+     Good passwords typically have certain safety measures, such as a set minimum password length, a mix of numbers and letters, mixed-cases for alphabetical characters, as well as other special symbols.
-1. Try to describe Symmetric and Asymmetric encryption.
+4. Try to describe Symmetric and Asymmetric encryption.
+     In symmetric encryption, only one secret key is used to encrypt and decrypt encrypted content.
+In asymmetric encryption public and private keys are used in order to encrypt and decrypt.
-1. Provide an example of encryption we used in AWS deployment.
+5. Provide an example of encryption we used in AWS deployment.
+     Encryption that we used in AWS deployment is SSL encryption, which uses a mix of both symmetric and asymmetric encryption methods.
+We have also previously generated RSA keys too for our SSH deployment keys when we set up the project.
-1. Describe a phishing scheme you have learned about ***the hard way***.
+6. Describe a phishing scheme you have learned about ***the hard way***.
 Describe some other phishing techniques.
+     I have never been phished, but I have gotten many emails claiming to be from big businesses, or people in need that can give me a large sum of money after I send them $50 or something along those lines.
+Mainly, these techniques impersonate someone else to gain the victim's trust.